informatics-isi-edu/hatrac/REST-API.md

     /namespace_path/object_name:version_id

-The optional `Content-MD5` header can carry an MD5 _hash value_ which
-will be stored and used for data integrity checks.
 The successful response includes the _version id_ qualified name of the newly updated object.

 Typical PUT error responses would be:
   - **400 Bad Request**: the client supplied a `Content-MD5` header with a _hash value_ that does not match the entity _content_